Chapter 18 : Where is Nitwit?

 They waited while the matron looked through her records.
 “Would you happen to know when he was born?”

-Hermione shook her head.
-“Perhaps sixty or so years ago since my grandfather is nearing fifty-eight.”
+Hermione shook her head, “Maybe sixty or so years ago.
+My grandfather is nearly fifty-eight.”

 Another pause while the matron looked.
 “I’m sorry.
 It doesn’t appear that he lived here.
 We have no record with a game-related last name.
 There are a few other places in town.
 You might want to try Way’s End, Mort Manor or Catherine’s House for Wayward Orphans.
 I’m sorry I couldn’t be of more help.”